 For Your Marriage

 The website For Your Marriage offers an extensive review of Catholic wedding advice, from the engagement to the ceremony to support for newlyweds.
-Start with the articles Getting Married Catholic, Planning a Catholic Wedding and Planning a Wedding: Ten Tips.
+Start with the articles Getting Married Catholic, Planning a Catholic Wedding and Ten Tips for Keeping Your Catholic Wedding Focused on Faith.
 Then read these articles that deal directly with Catholic ceremony concerns:

 More Catholic Ceremony Resources

-The Contemporary Catholic offers ideas for a modern version of a Catholic wedding ceremony in the article Catholic Weddings: Another Option.
+The Contemporary Catholic, an organization which exists outside of the institutional church, offers ideas for a modern version of a Catholic wedding ceremony held without a mass.
 However, these options are not always acceptable to priests in your parish church.
 Check with your priest about using a different script than the traditional Catholic ceremony.

 Familiarize Yourself to Catholic Ceremony